kserve/website/docs/modelserving/v1beta1/torchserve/README.md

 model_snapshot={"name":"startup.cfg","modelCount":1,"models":{"mnist":{"1.0":{"defaultVersion":true,"marName":"mnist.mar","minWorkers":1,"maxWorkers":5,"batchSize":1,"maxBatchDelay":10,"responseTimeout":120}}}}
 ```

-The KServe/TorchServe integration supports KServe v1/v2 REST protocol, in the `config.properties` we need to turn on the flag `enable_envvars_config` to enable setting the kserve envelop using environment variable.
+The KServe/TorchServe integration supports KServe v1/v2 REST protocol.
+In the `config.properties`, we need to turn on the flag `enable_envvars_config` to enable setting the KServe envelop using an environment variable.

 !!! warning
     The previous `service_envelope` property has beed deprecated and in the [config.properties](./config.properties) file use the flag `enable_envvars_config=true` to enable setting the service envelope at runtime.